benibela/xidel/readme.txt

  textnodes                Textnodes are matched like html element nodes.
                           A textnode in the webpage is considered a valid match, if it starts with the same text as the text node in the template.
-                          (but you can change this behaviour to ends-with/exact/regex-comparisons with the  <t:meta [default-text-matching="??"] [default-case-sensitive="??"]/>
+                          (but you can change this behavior to ends-with/exact/regex-comparisons with the  <t:meta [default-text-matching="??"] [default-case-sensitive="??"]/>
                           command)